 Vagus Nerve Stimulation

+We also use vagus nerve stimulation to treat major depression that is not well controlled by medication or psychotherapy or electroconvulsive therapy.
 “Studies suggest that at the three-year mark approximately 40 to 50 percent of patients who undergo this procedure for depression report a significant reduction of symptoms,” says Dr. Brian Kopell, Director of the Center for Neuromodulation.